-In conclusion, we do not have to worry about citric acid and sodium benzoate preservative.
-The concern about carcinogenic benzene development arises only when ascorbic acid and benzoic acid or benzoate salts interact with one another.
+In conclusion, there seems to be no reason to worry about the combination of citric acid and sodium benzoate preservative in a personal care product.
+The concern related to the formation of carcinogenic benzene arises only when ascorbic acid and benzoic acid or benzoate salts interact with one another.

 Let's start creating a healthy home today!